Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

 - `photon` is for live photon search server traffic

-- `photontest` is for live photon search server traffic
+- `photontest` is for test photon search server traffic

 To deploy and configure them, follow the following process.